OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 - **Major upgrade** = We will provide a detailed upgrade guide for any Major upgrades.
   - For example: **Octopus 3.6.5** to **Octopus 2018.1.4** would be a Major upgrade.
 You should take care when performing a major upgrade and follow our upgrade guide carefully.

-## Update Available Notification {#UpgradingfromOctopus3.x-UpdateAvailableNotification}
+## Update available notification {#UpgradingfromOctopus3.x-UpdateAvailableNotification}

 When an update is available, a bullhorn icon will appear in the top status bar with details and a link to the downloads page.